A hostel with great views and atmosphere set in a lively island community.

 - Charges 2018.
 From 1 April 2018, an individual bednight fee is £16 for age 18 and over, under 18 the fee is £8.
 The individual camping fee is £10 which reduces to £5 for those under 18.
 If you wish to hire a sheet sleeping bag the cost is £2.
 The hostels are not available for “Day Use” except where a bednight or camping fee is paid.
 To download our information sheet for the charges operating in 2018 please click here.

 - No advanced bookings can be taken so we are unable to forecast future availability.
-See our Frequenlty Asked Question Page for more information.
+See our Frequently Asked Questions Page for more information.

-- Visitor parking and animals, other than Guide Dogs, are not allowed within hostel grounds.
+- Dogs, other than Assistance Dogs, are not allowed within hostel buildings.

 - The hostel warden is Jackie West.
 The warden does not live at the hostel but calls at the hostel twice a day, (once a day in winter).

 - The hostel is renowned for the peace and tranquillity to be found at its beachside location and its community spirit.

 - The hostel’s sea-front position is superb but does lead to a constant battle against sea erosion of the dunes between hostel and the beach.

 - The hostel lies in a Conservation Area and its two buildings are thatched.
 The hostel is described in the book A Survey of the Thatched Buildings of Scotland and the pages on the hostel may be viewed here.

 - Close to the hostel are some old empty buildings.
 These are privately owned and not in the best state of repair.
 Please avoid this area, and understand that the Gatliff Hebridean Hostels Trust is not responsible for any related safety issues.